Table of Contents

 - Remind me

-If you want Skrooge to display a notification to remind you about the upcoming scheduled operation, you may check this option and set the number of days before term when the warning shall occur.
+If you want Skrooge to display a notification to remind you about the upcoming scheduled transaction, you may check this option and set the number of days before term when the warning shall occur.

 - Automatically Write

 Table 4.1.
-Scheduled Operations (step 1)
+Scheduled Transactions (step 1)

 Date | Payee | Category | Amount |